Nancy Garden: Early life and education

-Biography
+Career

-Garden was born in 1938 in Boston.
-She was an only child who "took refuge in books, in writing, and in telling long stories to myself and sometimes acting them out."
-She earned a B.F.A.
-(1961) and an M.A.
-(1962) from Columbia University School of Dramatic Arts.
-Through school and for several years after college, Garden worked in theater, supplementing the work with odd jobs in offices.
-This includes freelance editorial work for various publishers.
-Garden began her writing career as an assistant editor in Scholastic Magazine in New York, NY.
+Garden began her writing career as an assistant editor for Scholastic Magazine in New York City.
 By 1970, Garden had risen to associate editor.
-She moved on to be an editor at Houghton Mifflin CO in Boston, MA between 1971 and 1976.
+She moved on to be an editor at Houghton Mifflin Co. in Boston between 1971 and 1976.
 She later visited and gave talks at schools and libraries, teaching children about writing.
-She has also written non-fiction, mystery and fantasy for children and young adults.
+She has written non-fiction, mystery, and fantasy for children and young adults.

 Garden is best known for Annie on My Mind, published by Farrar, Straus and Giroux in 1982.
-It was critically acclaimed but attracted controversy because of its lesbian characters, Annie and Liza, who fall in love.
-It was one of the first teen novels to feature lesbian characters in a positive light.
-"I wrote it to give solace to young gay people, to let them know they were not alone, that they could be happy and well adjusted and also to let heterosexual kids know that we gay people aren't monsters," she told Booklist in a 1996 interview.
+It was critically acclaimed but attracted controversy because of its lesbian love story.
+It was one of the first teen novels to feature lesbian characters with a happy ending.
+"I wrote it to give solace to young gay people, to let them know they were not alone, that they could be happy and well adjusted and also to let heterosexual kids know that we gay people aren't monsters," Garden told Booklist in a 1996 interview.

 In 1993, Annie on My Mind was banned by the Kansas City school system and burnt in demonstrations.
-It was returned to shelves only after a First Amendment lawsuit by students in 1995.
+It was returned to shelves after a First Amendment lawsuit by students in 1995.
 It is #44 on the American Library Association list of 100 books most frequently challenged during the 1990s.

-Garden received the Robert B. Downs Award for Intellectual Freedom in 2001 from the University of Illinois Graduate School of Library and Information Science.
+Garden received the Robert B. Downs Award for Intellectual Freedom in 2000 from the University of Illinois Graduate School of Library and Information Science.

-The ALA Margaret A. Edwards Award recognizes one writer and a particular body of work "for significant and lasting contribution to young adult literature."
-Garden won the annual award in 2003, when the panel cited Annie on My Mind alone and called her "the first author for young adults to create a lesbian love story with a positive ending ...
-Using a fluid, readable style, Garden opens a window through which readers can find courage to be true to themselves."
-Five years later Garden recalled that "I was and still am enormously grateful ... for YALSA’s recognition ... of the importance of YA books about LGBT youth."
+Garden won the ALA's Margaret A. Edwards Award in 2003.
+The panel cited Annie on My Mind and called her "the first author for young adults to create a lesbian love story with a positive ending."

 Garden's reviews of young adult titles have appeared in the Lambda Literary Foundation's Lambda Book Report.

-She spent many years living between Massachusetts and Maine, with partner Sandy Scott, their golden retriever, Loki, and their cats.
+Personal life and death

-Death
+She spent many years living between Massachusetts and Maine, with her partner Sandy Scott.

 Nancy Garden died of a heart attack on June 23, 2014, aged 76.